 Dataset.Ref(identifier)

-Python only method to get a dataset reference from a handle or another identifier.
+only method to get a dataset reference from a handle or another identifier.
+For datasets, other recognized identifiers are dataset references, integers encoding the numeric part of the handle string, the dataset

 dataset remove dhandle ?handle?...